rajangdavis/osvc_ruby/README.md

 	# the REST API does not like it when the queries are wrapped in single quotes ('')
 	# with strings escaped by double quotes

-	# Just a weird little quirk I noticed :laughing:

 	# For example
 	# "parent is null and lookupName!='Unsure'" => great!
-	# 'parent is null and lookupName!="Unsure"' => don't do this, it will spit back an error from the REST API!
+	# 'parent is null and lookupName!="Unsure"' => don't do this
+	# it will spit back an error from the REST API!

 	products_lvl_1 = OSCRuby::ServiceProduct.where(rn_client,"parent is null and lookupName!='Unsure'")